EnterTheVoid-x86/OpenNIX/README.md

-# NeuroOS
+# Welcome to OpenNIX!
-An open source x86 operating system developed in COSMOS
+OpenNIX is an operating system developed in C# using the COSMOS framework.
+It is inspired by various UNIX-like operating systems including FreeBSD, Darwin, and Linux.